 Johnny Miller’s U.S. Open victory at Oakmont was legendary, but his impact position is definitely “old school.”
 His legs have outraced his body by sliding toward the target excessively, and his head has hung back.
 Miller was still able to make great contact because he got his hands and arms in a fantastic position through the hitting zone.

-Release The modern release features no hang-back or tension whatsoever.
+The modern release features no hang-back or tension whatsoever.
 Instead, it’s free-flowing and relaxed, yet extremely powerful.
 Because the release is a product of a solid pivot motion in which the body—not the arms and hands—power the club through impact, you should see a natural and full extension of the arms almost as if they have been thrown out uncontrollably by the power of the pivot.

 In Ben’s photo, you’ll see that the right side of his body, including his right shoulder and lat, is on top of his lower body in a high, stretched position.
 His right shoulder is now closer to the target than is his left, which is made possible by his hips and core, which are rotated in a counterclockwise direction with no indication of lateral sliding.
 Basically, he has slung his arms and the club with his core strength instead of with the muscles in his arms and hands.
-His head is clearly moving with the swing, as indicated by the way his body is working over and into the finish instead of backward away from the target, as you can see in the picture of Nicklaus.
+His head is clearly moving with the swing, as indicated by the way his body is working over and into the finish instead of backward away from the target, as you can see in the picture of Jack Nicklaus below.
 The major key here is that there’s no backward bend of the spine and, as a result, there will be no reverse-C finish.
 The modern swing is more upright and less stressful on the body—a bonus for golfers both young and old.

 The Golden Bear is arguably the greatest competitive golfer of all time, but now he has an artificial hip.
 Looking at his release position, it’s not hard to see why Nicklaus has back and hip problems—his head is stuck behind the ball, and his hips have slid laterally, placing a tremendous amount of stress on his body.